Best Egypt Tours, Cairo Day Trips & Nile Cruises

 Alexandria: Egypt's Mediterranean Gem of History and Culture

-Alexandria, Egypt's second-largest city, lies on the Mediterranean coast, and its history stretches back over two millennia.
+Alexandria, Egypt's second-largest city, lies on the website Mediterranean coast, and its history stretches back over two millennia.
 Founded in 331 BCE by Alexander the Great, it was designed to be a hub of trade, culture, and knowledge, a role it played for centuries.
 Alexandria became the intellectual heart of the ancient world, boasting one of the most famous libraries in history and a bustling port that connected Egypt with Greece, Rome, and beyond.

 The Ancient Glory of Alexandria